recursion-ninja/masters-thesis/doc/REVISIONS.md

 54. > Is the current App B table the updated version?
 If so, need more justification/discussion since you dont get to T=12
     Spot: Page 28
     Note: Moving to results section
+    Edit: `8a4e134f52cd391e07b103ac32cd308787b03536`

+55. > Not correct term, but not sure what you mean to say
+    Spot: Page 29
+    Note: I meant "constructive" in the mathematical sense as opposed to "exeistential," i.e. the verification failure produces an interpretable counter-example instead of just stateing that one exists
     Edit: ``